-The Teachers College Reading and Writing Project at Columbia University tracks student achievement and student growth in a variety of ways, including using running records to measure growth in reading levels, using performance assessments to measure students’ growth in higher order text-based thinking, and using normed on-demand argument, information, and narrative writing to measure growth in writing.
+The Teachers College Reading and Writing Project at Columbia University tracks student achievement and student growth in a variety of ways, including using running records to measure growth in reading levels, using performance assessments to measure students’ growth in higher-order text-based thinking, and using normed on-demand argument, information, and narrative writing to measure growth in writing.
 We also collect state testing data, and it is this testing data that is examined in this report.

-This report looks at testing data in TCRWP NYC schools in a variety of ways, including tracing growth over time, investigating the performance of Students with Disabilities and English Language Learners, and comparing TCRWP schools with not TCRWP schools overall.
-It includes city data and state data.
+This report looks at testing data from 2017 to 2019 in TCRWP NYC schools in a variety of ways, tracing growth over time, investigating the performance of Students with Disabilities and English Language Learners, and comparing TCRWP schools with state and city averages.

-Students in all TCRWP schools outperform students in non TCRWP schools overall across the city and the state by approximately 10%.
-Students in Core TCRWP schools overall outperform peers in non TCRWP schools by approximately 25%.
+Students in all TCRWP schools outperform students in non-TCRWP schools overall across the city and the state by nearly 7 percentage points.
+Students in Core TCRWP schools overall outperform peers in city averages by over 28 percentage points.
 The benefits for schools of TCRWP staff development include:

 - Improved ELA performance for the student population at large

 - Improved performance across all groups of learners, including ELL/ESL students and Students with Disabilities

 - Increased ELA proficiency for each year spent in a TCRWP school

 - Higher scores overall at all grade levels (3-8) compared to NYC & NYS